How many pictures will you take during our wedding?

-Weddings require a non-refundable deposit of 50% of the package cost upon booking the date.
+Weddings require a non-refundable retainer of 50% of the package cost upon booking the date.
 The remainder is due no later than the wedding day.
 Payment can be made by cash, check, or credit.
 Payment for family and senior session fees is due at the time of the session.

 When is the best time for portrait sessions?

-What will come on the Master Drive we receive?
+What will come with Master Access?

 What is "Home Rights Use"?

 This means the digital files of the images can be used for your own personal use.
 You may make prints from the digital files for your own use or to give as gifts, or to upload to your blog or website (we'd love it if you credit us though) or make additional copies of the files for personal back-up purposes only.